Virtomize/mail2most/README.md

 # Systemd example configuration

+Systemd allows you to create a background service to run mail2most managed by your system:

 - create `/opt/mail2most` and place the mail2most binary into it
   - `mkdir -p /opt/mail2most/conf`
 - create `/opt/mail2most/conf/mail2most.conf`